-Statement from Aspiring Communities Steering Group
+Statement from Aspiring Communities Advisory Group

 As the planning process continues and we all await the application reaching a decision at the Plans Panel, we thought it would be useful to restate our position.

-Firstly can we clarify the role of the steering group.
+Firstly can we clarify the role of the advisory group.
 We are not in charge of Aspiring Communities, which as a registered charity has its own governing committee.
 We are a group of local people who support what Aspiring Communities are trying to achieve and have come together to help them organise activities and programmes.
-We bring our experience of local organisations, but are members of the steering group in a personal capacity.
+We bring our experience of local organisations, but are members of the advisory group in a personal capacity.

 The centre that Aspiring Communities is seeking to build on the former Ice Pak factory site on Barkly Road, will comprise a sports hall with meeting rooms including a prayer room.
 We see this an asset for the community, especially since the closure of South Leeds Sports Centre.
 Sport is a particularly good way for young people to come together and mix socially as was shown by the Aspiring Communities summer sports programme in Cross Flatts Park last year.